The author is an online writer with lots of useful tips for readers.

-Make a Radar Transmitter at Home
+Make a Radar Jammer at Home

 Most road users wanting to make better time on the open road will arm themselves with an expensive radar detector.
-However this purchased gadget will not work against a gun-type radar unit, a unit in which the radar signal is not present until the highway patrol has your automobile in his sights and pulls the trigger.
-Then it is too late to slow down.
+However, this purchased gadget will not work against a gun-type radar unit, a unit in which the radar signal is not present until the highway patrol has your automobile in his sights and pulls the trigger.
+Then, it is too late to slow down.

 A better way to safely make better time is to continuously jam any signal with a radar signal of your own.
-When I tested with the help of a local police officer, her device displayed random numbers when I was driving towards her.
+When I tested with the help of a local police officer, her device displayed random numbers when I was driving toward her.
 Building a low-power radar transmitter is very simple.